ntnhut/LeetSolve/docs/source/Sorting/04_SORT_80_Remove_Duplicates_from_Sorted_Array.md

 7, [0,0,1,1,2,3,3,]
 ```

-### Code explanation

-1. The code checks the size of the input array `nums`.
-If it has 2 or fewer elements, there's no need to perform any removals, so the function simply returns the size of the original array.

-2. It initializes two variables:

-    * `k`: This will represent the length of the resulting array after removing duplicates (initially set to 2 since we allow up to two occurrences of each element).

-    * `i`: This is an iterator that starts from the array's third element (index 2) and is used to traverse the array.

-3. It starts a loop that iterates from the third element (`i = 2`) to the end of the array.

-4. Inside the loop, it compares the current element at index `i` with the element at `k - 2`.
-This comparison checks if the current element exceeds the previous two positions.
-If it is, this means it's a new element.
-Otherwise, it is a third occurrence of the same element, which we want to skip.

-5. If the current element is greater than the element at index `k - 2`, it updates the element at index `k` with the current element.
-Then, it increments `k` to indicate that a new unique element has been found.

-6. Continue iterating through the array by incrementing `i`.

-7. Once the loop finishes, the array up to index `k - 1` contains the unique elements with at most two occurrences each, and the rest of the array can be ignored.

-8. Finally, return the value of `k`, which represents the length of the resulting array.

-### Complexity

 This solution effectively modifies the input array in-place, removing duplicates that occur more than twice while maintaining the desired order of unique elements.
 It does so in a single pass through the array, resulting in a time complexity of `O(N)`, where `N` is the number of elements in the array.

+### Complexity

 * Runtime: `O(N)`, where `N = nums.size()`.